ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

    * The 'full_set' parameter MUST be included and specifies a CBOR array 'full_set_value'.
 Each element of 'full_set_value' specifies one of the token hashes from the set HASHES, encoded as a CBOR byte string.
 If the set HASHES is empty, the 'full_set' parameter specifies the empty CBOR array.

-      The order of the token hashes in the CBOR array is irrelevant, i.e., the CBOR array MUST be treated as a set in which the order of elements has no significant meaning.
+      The CBOR array MUST be treated as a set, i.e., the order of its elements has no meaning.

    * The 'cursor' parameter MUST be included if the AS supports both diff queries and the related "Cursor" extension (see {{sec-trl-endpoint-supporting-diff-queries}} and {{sec-trl-endpoint-supporting-cursor}}).
 Its value is specified according to what is defined in {{sec-using-cursor-full-query-response}}, and provides the requester with information for performing a follow-up diff query using the "Cursor" extension (see {{sec-using-cursor-diff-query-response}}).